H-2 SPECIFIC HEAT CAPACITY

 (4) HEAT UNITS

 The kilocalorie (kc) is defined to be the amount of heat required to increase the temperature of 1 kilogram of water 1° C. In nutrition studies this is simply called the "calorie."
-In physics books which use the cgs system the gram calorie (gc), or small calorie is defined as the amount of heat required to increase the temperature of 1 gm of water 1° C. In those books it is simply called the "calorie".
+In physics books that use the cgs system the gram calorie (gc), or small calorie is defined as the amount of heat required to increase the temperature of 1 gm of water 1° C. In those books it is simply called the "calorie".
 So when you see the word "calorie" look at the context and be sure you know whether it means the small or large calorie.
 In both systems, the specific heat capacity of water is taken to have size 1.

 The British thermal unit, (BTU) is defined as the amount of heat required to increase the temperature of 1 pound of water 1° F. In this system the specific heat capacity of water has size 1.